 In addition to our own research, we also encourage others to investigate the historic environment.
 We have a small budget for grants to assist in practical conservation projects and for research - please contact us for more details.

-We organise and run an annual day school on the historic environment which is usually held at Grassington in the spring.
+We organise and run an annual day school on the historic environment which rotates venue to different locations in and around the National Park in the spring.
 This provides an opportunity for individuals and societies to disseminate the results of their recent work and to find out what is happening.